hewhowearspants/Blackjack-io/README.md

 ### Phases of Completion

-(The steps or phases you expect to go through, and the tasks that you'll need to accomplish to reach each step.
-These should resemble the acceptance criteria we were working through earlier.)
 First phase will be to create a deck of cards in JS, using an Object constructor, pulling from arrays of suits and values.
 The Card object will be comprised of suit, value, realValue (the numerical value of the card for adding purposes), and an image url.
 I'll then randomize the deck using the Fisher-Yates algorithm.

 Second phase, on the HTML side (maybe dynamically with jQuery, create a container div (the 'card table'), divs for the player and dealer hands, buttons to implement player actions, and a message box.
 Basic CSS rules will need to be in place to get the correct structure in place.